 By analysing the market statistics and data the model aims to predict the optimum asset allocation.
 The Investment Manager designs and constructs models underpinning the allocation process and reviews the outputs from such models continually.
 The Investment Manager also analyses the probable effects of monetary and fiscal interventions on market outcomes.
 Such information will be considered in the investment decision process and adjustments to the portfolio of the Sub-Fund will normally occur when there are sudden shifts or external shocks that influence monetary and fiscal policy.
 The outputs of the systematic model are signals, or investment indications, suggesting the future positioning of the Sub-Fund's investments.
-The systematic model will suggest allocations between asset classes, countries and sectors to best take advantage of the identified investment opportunities, by taking long positions, and to avoid the identified market risks, by decreasing positions.
-For example, depending on the combination of market statistics the model may signal that investment in emerging market equities should be increased, and may signal that investment in Japanese government bonds should be decreased.
+The systematic model will suggest allocations between asset classes, countries and sectors to best take advantage of the identified investment opportunities, by taking long positions, and to avoid the identified market risks, by decreasing positions or taking short positions.
+For example, depending on the combination of market statistics the model may signal that investment in emerging market equities should be increased, may signal that investment in Japanese government bonds should be decreased and signal that a short position should be taken in US equities.
 At the same time, the model could signal that the Sub-Fund should sell, or go short on, currencies such as the Swiss Franc, the Euro, the Japanese Yen and signal to buy, or go long and increase exposure to, the US dollar.